vischia/vischia.github.io/talks.markdown

 # Talks

-## Latest (not by category)
+## Latest highlights (not by category)

-- 03/07/2023: **"Optimizing experiment design with machine learning"**, IGFAE, Santiago de Compostela, Spain;
+- 2025-02-25: (Invited lecture) **"Automatic Differentiation"**, lecture at the course "Programming for Scientific Computing" at Lulea Technical University, Sweden
+- 2025-02-25: (Invited seminar) **"Differentiable Programming for the Frontiers of Computation"**, seminar at Lulea Technical University, Sweden
+- 2025-02-20: (Invited lectures) **"Differentiable Programming"**, series of lectures within the AI4Physics course at Uppsala Universitet, Sweden
+- 2025-02-20: (Invited seminar) **"Differentiable Programming for the Frontiers of Computation"**, seminar at Uppsala Universitet, Sweden
+- 2024-12-17: (Invited, plenary session) **"Plug the physics into the AI: Digital twins, inductive bias, and the case of enforcing symmetries in neural networks"**, invited talk at NPTwins 2024, Genova, Italy
+- 2024-10-04: (Plenary), **"Differentiable Programming for the Frontiers of Computation"**, talk at the 2nd Computation Challenges (COMCHA) Workshop, A Coruña, Spain
+- 2024-10-18: (Invited lecture) **"Quantum Machine Learning"**, lecture at Máster en Ciencia de Datos, Universidad de Cantabria, Santander, Spain
+- 2024-09-04: (Plenary) Equivariant Neural Networks for Robust CP Observables, talk at ICNFP2024, Kolumbari, Crete
+- 2024-07-20: (Invited, parallel session) **"AI-Assisted Design of Experiments at the Frontiers of Computation: Methods and New Perspectives"**, ICHEP 2024, Prague, Czech Republic
+- 2024-07-05: (Invited seminar, interview for full Professorship, W3, at KIT): **"AI-assisted design of experiments at the frontiers of computation: methods and new perspectives"**, Institute of Data Processing and Electronics, KIT (Karlsruhe Istitute of Technology), Germany
+- 2024-05-21: (Invited seminar): **"AI-assisted design of experiments at the frontiers of computation: methods and new perspectives"**, ETH Zürich, Switzerland

+## International conferences

+- 2024-11-08: (Invited, parallel session) **"Artificial Intelligence at CERN"**, seminar at USERN Congress 2024, Plovdiv, Bulgaria (remotely)
+- 2024-08-25: (Invited course) **"Machine Learning Course"**, Course within ICNFP2024, Kolumbari, Crete
+- 2024-06-13: (Invited lecture): **"Statistics"**, 15th INFN International Neutrino Summer School, Bologna, Italy (remotely)
+- 2024-01-22: (Invited, plenary session): **"Introductory Overview to Applying Machine Learning to Physics"**, Lorentz Center Workshops, Leiden, The Netherlands
+- 2023-11-22: (Invited, plenary session) **"AI-assisted design of experiments at the frontiers of computation: methods and new perspectives"**, ALPACAT Workshop, Trento, Italy
+- 2023-10-26: (Invited lecture) **"Neuromorphic computing"** , lecture in the COMCHA network school 2023, Oviedo, Spain
+- 2023-10-26: (Invited lecture) **"Automatic Differentiation"**, lecture in the COMCHA network school 2023, Oviedo, Spain
+- 2023-10-20: (Invited lecture) **"Quantum Machine Learning"**, lecture at Máster en Ciencia de Datos, Universidad de Cantabria, Santander, Spain
+- 2023-09-14: (Invited, plenary session) **"Machine-Learning Optimized Design of Experiments"**, Innovative Detector Technologies and Methods Workshop, Lisboa, Portugal
 - 13/06/2023: (Invited) **"TomOpt: Optimize a Muon Tomography Experiment with Differentiable Programming"**, MIAPbP workshop on Differentiable and Probabilistic Programming for Fundamental Physics, TUMunich, Germany;
 - 25/05/2023: (Invited, parallel session) **"Machine Learning and Differentiable Programming for Statistics at the LHC"**, LHCP 2023, Belgrado, Serbia;
-- 10/05/2023: **"Machine Learning for Inference"**, 7th Red LHC, Madrid, Spain;
-- 20/04/2023: **"Neuronas: del pez eléctrico al diseño de los experimentos del futuro con inteligencia artificial"**, Seminarios ICTEA (welcome as new senior researcher), Universidad de Oviedo, Spain;

-## International conferences

 - 09/11/2022: (Invited, plenary session) **"Artificial Intelligence for Fundamental Physics"**, 7th USERN Congress, Muscat, Oman;
 - 07/09/2022: (Parallel session) **"Differentiable Programming for Experimental Design"**, 11th ICNFP, Kolymbari, Greece;
 - 10/08/2022: (Invited, plenary session) **"Mathematical and Algorithmic Aspects of Gradient-descent-based Optimization"**, Hammers and Nails 2022, Weizmann Institute, Rehovot, Israel;